 Another great way to workout during the holidays when you do not have access to a gym is to just get outside and take a brisk walk, run a mile or two or use Youtube videos.

-2. How to eat healthy during Holidays: Plan your meals in advance
+2. How to eat healthy during the Holidays: Plan your meals in advance

 Planning well ahead of time should not only be restricted to training.
 If you keep a food diary such as MyFitness Pal, log in your meals in advance.